• The King’s Foundation

 Our purpose-built Art School is a very welcoming space that includes five studios, a gallery, offices and a library, workshops and ICT facilities.
 It is a wonderful space in which pupils enjoy spending time, whether for academic study or to pursue co-curricular interests.

-The Art School is usually busy during lunchtime and after school.
+The Art School is always busy during lunchtime and after school.
 We have a number of exciting art-based co-curricular clubs and activities, including:

-– Smart Art Club: An opportunity for Fourth Form pupils (Years 7 and 8) to enjoy a range of art-based activities including drawing, print-making, sculpture, and digital animation.
+– Lower years Art Club: Once a week 3.40 – 5.00.
+An opportunity for Fourth Form pupils (Years 7 and 8) to participate in a range of art-based activities including drawing, print-making, and sculpture.

-– Young Artists Open Studios: A fantastic opportunity to explore individual ideas or to complete class work and homework tasks.
+– Young Artists Open Studios: Every evening 3.40 – 5.15.
+A fantastic opportunity to explore individual ideas or to complete class work and homework tasks.
 (Fourth Form and Lower Remove pupils).

 – Bronze and Silver Arts Awards: A dedicated club for pupils interested in the arts to pursue their particular interest further and gain a qualification.
 Pupils will also have the opportunity to attend exhibitions.